daivinhtran/blgo-builder/README.md

 ### Requirements
 For development, you will only need [Go](https://golang.org/dl/) installed on your environment.

+Make sure to [GOPATH](https://github.com/golang/go/wiki/SettingGOPATH) is set in your environment.

 ### Install

 ```
+$ cd $GOPATH/src
 $ git clone https://github.com/daivinhtran/blgo-builder.git
 $ go run main.go
 ```